Ex-Marine identified as suspect in mass shooting in California bar

 She said the support of the Thousand Oaks community had helped her get through the trauma of that incident and that it hurt to see her friends suffering now.

-“To have the people who supported me to be affected themselves, it’s just too much,” she said.
+Less than 12 hours after the shooting, a relief fund for the victims' families had been established at www.vccf.org

+Thousand Oaks Mayor Andy Fox urged people to give blood to help the wounded and at midday the line of donors stretched around the block.

-Dean, who was speaking on his last day before retirement, said he had been told that 150 to 200 people were in the Borderline at the time.
+Dean said he had been told that 150 to 200 people were in the Borderline at the time.
 “It could have been much, much worse.”

 Asked what the scene inside the bar was like, Dean said, “Like ... hell.”
 Earlier he had described it as “a horrific scene in there.
 There is blood everywhere and the suspect is part of that.”

 Dean estimated 10 to 15 people, including one with a gunshot wound, had gone to hospitals.
-He said he believed their injuries were minor, and that most were likely injured as they escaped, some by breaking windows.

-Jennifer Avalos, 20, held back tears as she left the teen center, where she had hoped to learn the fate of her friend, Noel Sparks, 21, who had been at Borderline.
-They had texted each before the shooting but Sparks did not come home.

-President Donald Trump, who has resisted a surge in calls for tougher gun control measures since 17 students and staff were shot dead at Stoneman Douglas High School in Florida earlier this year, ordered flags to be flown at half-staff at public buildings and grounds.
+President Donald Trump, who has resisted a surge in calls for tougher gun control measures since 17 students and staff were shot dead at Stoneman Douglas High School in Florida in February, ordered flags to be flown at half-staff at public buildings and grounds.

-Reporting by Bernie Woodall in Ft.
-Lauderdale, Fla., Rich McKay in Atlanta and Doina Chiacu in Washington, and Gina Cherelus and Gabriella Borter; Writing by Bill Trott; Editing by Alison Williams and Jeffrey Benkoe
+Reporting by Alex Dobuzinskis in Thousand Oaks, Calif., Bernie Woodall in Ft.
+Lauderdale, Fla., Rich McKay in Atlanta, Doina Chiacu in Washington, and Gina Cherelus and Gabriella Borter in New York; Writing by Bill Trott; editing by Jeffrey Benkoe and Grant McCool